UMAprotocol/UMIPs/UMIPs/umip-assert-truth.md

 This construction sacrifices assurances of determinism in favor of greater price identifier flexibility.
 Users of this price identifier should be careful to ensure that claims being made through Optimistic Asserter contract can be evaluated to reach a deterministic outcome.

+In case of any future upgrades to the Optimistic Asserter contract the Step 1 in the Implementation section should also be updated since its instructions currently assume only one version of the Optimistic Asserter contract is deployed per supported network.